-S. No. Post Graduate Attributes Program Outcomes (POs) PO1 Knowledge Capable of demonstrating comprehensive disciplinary knowledge gained during course of study PO2 Research Aptitude Capability to ask relevant/appropriate questions for identifying, formulating and analyzing the research problems and to draw conclusion from the analysis PO3 Communication Ability to communicate effectively on general and Technical topics with the engineering community and with society at large PO4 Problem Solving Capability of applying knowledge to solve Engineering and other problems PO5 Individual and Team WorkCapable to learn and work effectively as an individual, and as a member or leader in diverse teams, in multidisciplinary settings.
-PO6 16 Investigation of Problems Ability of critical thinking, analytical reasoning and research knowledge including design of experiments, analysis and interprovide conclusions PO7 Modern Tool usage Ability to use and learn techniques, skills and modern tools for scientific and engineering practices PO8 Engineering and Society Ability to apply reasoning to assess the different issues related to society and the consequent responsibilities relevant to the professional Engineering practices PO9 Life-Long Learning Aptitude to apply knowledge and skills that are necessary for participating in learning activities throughout life PO10 Ethics Capability to identify and apply ethical issues related to one's work, avoid unethical behaviour such as fabrication of data, committing plagiarism and unbiased truthful actions in all aspects of work PO11 Project Management Ability to demonstrate knowledge and understanding of the engineering principles and apply these to manage projects
+S. No. Post Graduate Attributes Program Outcomes (POs) PO1 Knowledge Capable of demonstrating comprehensive disciplinar gained during course of study PO2 Research Aptitude Capability to ask relevant/appropriate questions for identifying, formulating and analyzing the research problems and to draw conclusion from the analysis PO3 Communication Ability to communicate effectively on general and Technical topics with the engineering community and with society at large PO4 Problem Solving Capability of applying knowledge to solve Engineering and other problems PO5 Individual and Team Work 1 PO6 Investigation of Problems Ability of critical thinking, analytical reasoning and research based knowledge including design of experiments, analysis and interpretation of data to provide conclusions PO7 Modern Tool usage Ability to use and learn techniques, skills and modern tools for scientific and engineering practices PO8 Engineering and Society Ability to apply reasoning to assess the different issues related to society and the consequent responsibilities relevant to the professional Engineering practices PO9 Life-Long Learning Aptitude to apply knowledge and skills that are necessary for participating in learning activities throughout life PO10 Ethics Capability to identify and apply ethical issues related to one's work, avoid unethical behaviour such as fabrication of data, committing plagiarism and unbiased truthful actions in all aspects of work PO11 ProjectAbility to demonstrate knowledge and understanding of the engineeringManagementprinciples and apply these to manage projects